FREQUENTLY ASKED QUESTIONS

 $47.00 per day for each additional bunkmate

-Effective 02.15.2005: We work exactly like a hotel.
+We work exactly like a hotel.
 Your campers room is prepared the day of check in and you are welcome to check in between 8:30am - Noon or between 5-7pm.
-If you check out before noon on your departure day there is no charge for that day.
-Campers staying past check out time are charged for the day as they receive all playtime, feedings and camp counselor care for the entire day and the room cannot be reserved for another camper.
+There is no charge for the last day when checking out before noon.
+Campers staying past check out time are charged for the day, as they receive all playtime, feedings and camp counselor care for the entire day and the room cannot be reserved for another camper.
 Sunday evening check outs are charged for the day.

 DAY CAMPERS:

-Day Campers are dropped off in the morning and picked up in the evening, Monday - Friday.
+Day Camper drop off is 8:30am - Noon and pick up 5-7 pm.
 We do not combine Overnight Camping rates with Day Camp Rates.
-We provide Day Camp to only 10 lucky dogs per day and reservations are required.
+Space is limited and reservations are required.

 Please see holiday hours below for holiday office hours!